vectorgrp/XCPlite/examples/README.md

 ### c_demo

 Shows more complex data objects (structs, arrays) and calibration objects (axis, maps and curves).
 Measurement variables on stack and in global memory.
-Consistent parameter changes and measurement.
+Asynchronous read (polling) and write to a value on the stack (variable: counter) Consistent atomic changes of multiple calibration parameters.
 Calibration page switching and EPK version check.
-Note: If CANAPE_24 is defined in sig_gen.hpp, the lookup table is a nested typedef, it uses a THIS. references to its shared axis contained in the typedef.

 ### cpp_demo

 Demonstrates the calibration parameter segment RAII wrapper.
 Demonstrates measurement of member variables and stack variables in class instance member functions.
 Shows how to create a class with a calibration parameter segment as a member variable.
+Note: If CANAPE_24 is defined in sig_gen.hpp, the lookup table is a nested typedef, it uses a THIS. references to its shared axis contained in the typedef.

 ### struct_demo